nallouane/My-Test-PR/README.md

 # My-Test-PR
-As a part of my bootcamp, I am learning the basics of Github.
-This is a test repository.
+This is a test repo for the practicals